 |Baseball » News » Schedule » Roster » Coaches » Statistics|

-Xan Barksdale enters his second season as assistant coach of the ETSU baseball program.
+Xan Barksdale enters his third season as assistant coach of the ETSU baseball program.
 Barksdale will work with the catchers, hitters and will have other administrative responsibilities.

 In 2011, Barksdale had a significant impact on freshman catcher Jeff Gardner, who finished second on the squad with a .333 batting average, while also adding three home runs and 13 RBIs.
 In addition, catcher J.J.
 Ethel finished 2011 by throwing out 16 baserunners, while being drafted by the Los Angeles Dodgers following the season.